visgl/deck.gl/docs/api-reference/mapbox/overview.md

 ### Advantages

-* mapbox and deck.gl layers can be freely "interleaved", enabling a number of layer mixing effects, such as drawing behind map labels, z-occlusion between deck.gl 3D objects and Mapbox buildings, etc.
+* Mapbox and deck.gl layers can be freely "interleaved", enabling a number of layer mixing effects, such as drawing behind map labels, z-occlusion between deck.gl 3D objects and Mapbox buildings, etc.
-* mapbox and deck.gl will share a single canvas and WebGL context, saving system resources.
+* Mapbox and deck.gl will share a single canvas and WebGL context, saving system resources.

 ### Limitations